victorcastro/docs/docs/voice/voice-rest-api/voice-rest-api-calling-api.md

 ### Managing Ongoing, Connected Calls

 For ongoing, connected calls, you can use this endpoint to play messages and/or optionally hang up the call.
 There are two instructions available to play messages.
 The _PlayFiles_ instruction can be used to play an IVR message, while the _Say_ instruction can be used to play a text-to-speech message.
-The message, if specified, is played only on the caller side.
+The message, if specified, is played on the side specified by the `callLeg` identifier.
 A caller can, for example, hear a message saying the total minutes have expired and that the call will be disconnected.

 For more information on playing messages and performing actions on calls see the [Callback API](doc:voice-rest-api-callback-api).